-Dataset Search is live now in beta, in multiple languages, indexing datasets in areas such as the environment, social sciences, and government.
+According to a post by Serpninja, Dataset Search is live now in beta, in multiple languages, indexing datasets in areas such as the environment, social sciences, and government.
 But the aim is to embrace all academic resources over time, as institutions worldwide scrabble to tag their open datasets for indexing on the service (see below).

 Google already runs Google Scholar, a popular search engine for academic research.

 The new search page will doubtless remind some middle-aged researchers of the day, 20 years ago, when they first clicked on the Google homepage and found themselves looking at an acre of white space – and a keyhole into a world of information.

 Since then, Google’s commitment to making information easier to find has persuaded some to game its algorithms, distorting the nature of information itself (hello, SEO agencies).
 Others never look past page one in their searches, suggesting that as the data landscape becomes ever more vast, many of us are surveying it through smaller and smaller apertures – such as the Google search bar.

 Imagine a courier carrying a vast parcel of knowledge that he wants to deliver to someone, who has fallen asleep on the floor by his locked front door, waiting for it to arrive.
 The huge parcel can’t fit through the tiny letterbox, so the courier leaves it outside and posts a piece of junk mail through the hole instead.
 The recipient wakes up, picks up the flyer, orders the product, and never sees or opens the huge parcel waiting on his doorstep.